 Yes.
 Here’s a fact that many guys don’t know about their semen: only 2 – 5% of what you ejaculate is actually sperm.
 The rest of the fluid comes from your prostate, seminal vesicles and other parts.
 So the only difference to your semen after you have a vasectomy is that 2 – 5% of sperm.
 “At the climax of the sex act, the ejaculated fluid is free of sperm and slightly clearer,” Aldera says.

 No!
 This is an important one.
 “Because there are storage areas for sperm inside the body (and sperm still in the tubes), it takes time for all the sperm to come out,” Aldera.
-He recommends plenty of sex to get that sperm out, but using other forms contraception!
+He recommends plenty of sex to get that sperm out, but using other forms of contraception!
 You should also wait four to five days after the op before having sex (and there’s no discomfort).
-To be safe, you need to have your semen tested three months after the op – if there’s no sperm, you are clear to stop the other forms of contraception.
+To be safe, you need to have your semen tested three months after the op.
+If there’s no sperm, you are clear to stop the other forms of contraception.

 For your sake, no. Don’t count on changing your mind.
 Make sure you are mentally prepared to not have any more kids.
 “In some cases, reversal can be attempted, or the sperm harvested for in-vitro fertilisation,” says Aldera.
 That’s because your balls are still producing sperm, but they can’t get out, and they dissolve away.
 However, the reversal is not something to count on as it’s a difficult op, and in-vitro fertilisation is costly.